United States & Foreign

 1955-D/D 5c RPM#1 D/D North (This is the same variety that was originally listed in the Wexler/Miller book at ROM#3) As they come from the roll - average MS63 to MS64 $12.50

 2004-P Peace Nickel "Handshake" 5c Doubled Die Obverse#1.
 Doubling on this one shows in the entire motto about the rim, the date and Mint Mark.
 Please note that the later the die state the less pronounced the doubling.
 On the Late Die State the doubling is barely discernable.
-Buy the earliest die state you can or buy later die states just to form a progression set.
-Mid Die State MS63 $145.00, Late Mid Die State MS63 $95.00, Late Die State MS63 $55.00
+Late Die State MS63 $55.00

 Roosevelt Dime Varieties